-Relevant Risks (Appendix E) and CM Area Risk Ranking Required Additional Study enable a more detailed appreciation of recent inlet evolution and corresponding impacts to be determined. g preliminary review of these requirements by OEH, we understand that the ty of having a survey completed soon is to be investigated. will be n aration of the CMP, if possible, a comparison between the two hydrosurveys nade alongside the provision of a discussion of ongoing processes and the r hich this is manifesting in areas such as Lewis Island.
-This will enable the specification of more targeted actions as part of the CM potentially including: (i) Using the existing flood model of Wagonga Inlet to assess tidal and flood velocities adjacent to Lewis Island. (ii) Wind wave and boat wake calculations to assess the foreshore wave climate at Lewis Island. (iii) Use of the outcomes from (i) and (ii) to design foreshore protection works for Lewis Island (if warranted) and/or the conceptual assessment of dredging options for the inlet upstream of Princes Highway bridge (if warranted). the NSW Available receives ibility for these types of studies and the ensuing works is problematic along / coast, with Council, RMS and DoI all having an interest in these works e government funding is limited.
-However, it seems important that this attention, as it has been highlighted as an issue for the community for some I has received limited consideration to date.
-W11 Hij (Environment) High pathoger Punkally photogra Creek Catchment Assessment: An assessment of sediment, nutrient and n sources contributing to poor water quality at the downstream end of Creek is required.
-This will require an audit of agricultural uses, an aerial aphic assessment of recent changes in channel morphology and an ent of bare/unfenced foreshores where livestock may be contributing to psion. these iss he preparation of this Scoping Study, LLS has initiated some investigation into ues.
-During preparation of the CMP we will revisit this issue, liaising with LLS rmine progress and whether additional management strategies are ed.
+Sanems Relevant Risks (Appendix E) and CM Area Risk Ranking Requ ired Additional Study e a more detailed appreciation of recent inlet evolution and corresponding ts to be determined. ving preliminary review of these requirements by OEH, we understand that the illity of having a survey completed soon is to be investigated. will be eparation of the CMP, if possible, a comparison between the two hydrosurveys a made alongside the provision of a discussion of ongoing processes and the which this is manifesting in areas such as Lewis Island. vill enable the specification of more targeted actions as part of the CMP, tially including: (i) Using the existing flood model of Wagonga Inlet to assess tidal and flood velocities adjacent to Lewis Island. (ii) Wind wave and boat wake calculations to assess the foreshore wave climate at Lewis Island. (iii) Use of the outcomes from (i) and (ii) to design foreshore protection works for Lewis Island (if warranted) and/or the conceptual assessment of dredging options for the inlet upstream of Princes Highway bridge (if warranted). the N Availa nsibility for these types of studies and the ensuing works is problematic along SW coast, with Council, RMS and DoI all having an interest in these works. ble government funding is limited.
+However, it seems important that this es attention, as it has been highlighted as an issue for the community for some

+W11 High (Environment)

+Punkally Creek Catchment Assessment: An assessment of sediment, nutrient and pathogen sources contributing to poor water quality at the downstream end of Punkally Creek is required.
+This will require an audit of agricultural uses, an aerial photographic assessment of recent changes in channel morphology and an assessment of bare/unfenced foreshores where livestock may be contributing to bank erosion.